Last updated: June 18, 2026

 How Weight Affects Performance

-What Weight Assignments Mean for Bettors
+What Weight Means for Bettors

-Weight is one of the most underused factors in handicapping, partly because most casual bettors don’t know where to find the assignments and partly because the effect is subtle in sprint races where most public betting attention is focused.
+Weight is one of the most underused factors in handicapping, partly because most casual bettors do not know where to find the assignments and partly because the effect is subtle in sprint races where most public betting attention is focused.
 Knowing how to read weight gives you an edge in routes and in handicap races where the assignments are designed to equalize.

 Where Weight Matters Most